dhanesh24g/go-basics/README.md

-# initial-trials
+# go-basics
-Basic Go codes
+Basic Go codes.
+Some learnings & some exercises.